wangyi-fudan/wyhash/manuscript.md

 **Security Analysis**

-wyhash is designed for speed and is not to be cryptographically secure.
+wyhash is designed for speed - not to be cryptographically secure.
 Analysis by @leo-yuriev highlighted that wyhash uses a so-called "narrow-pipe" [Merkle-Dåmgard construction](https://en.wikipedia.org/wiki/Merkle%E2%80%93Damg%C3%A5rd_construction) where manipulation of the input data can lead to entropy loss.
 The probability of these cases occurring in known natural data is relatively low and thus wyhash is still useful in this context.
 Some improvements which did not impact speed have been added to wyhash in version 2 to counter these effects.
 However, the fundamental shortcomings of the "narrow-pipe" construction still apply.